Metodil/u34-fun-facts/README.md

 ## Continuous Integration (CI) and continuous delivery/deployment (CD)  Components
 ***
-The CICD workflow is defined in GitHub Actions.\
+> - The CICD workflow is defined in GitHub Actions.\
-It is triggered on PR to a trunk branch in the repository, ensuring that the codebase is continuously integrated and fully tested.
+> - It is triggered on push to MAIN branch in the repository, ensuring that the codebase is continuously integrated and fully tested.

 > - [More here in .github/workflows/README](.github/workflows/README.md) with details.